Chinory/lndup/README.md

 ### verify

-This process is fully synchronous, as it was originally designed to deal with massive small files.
+~~This process is fully synchronous~~, as it was originally designed to deal with massive small files.
 By using a single buffer to cache data for hashing, it can process big files with limited memory usage as well.

+This step is multi-processed now, while small files are still processed in the master processs

-**TODO:** Make it take advantage of multi-core.
+**TODO:** ~~Make it take advantage of multi-core.~~ **Out of date, done**

 ### plan